+Course Code CSE253

+Course Title Data Structure and Algorithms

+Type of Course PC

+LTP 400

+Credits 4

-Course Code CSE253 Course Title Data Structure and Algorithms Type of PC Course LTP 400 Credits 4 Course Basic knowledge of C language and C++ language Prerequisites Course This course work provides the thorough understanding of the Linear and Non-Linear Objectives Data Structures in solving problems and to give the idea of the efficiency of various algorithms.
-Course The learner will be able to - Outcome 1.
-For a given algorithm student will able to analyze the algorithms to determine (CO) the time and computation complexity and justify the correctness.
-191 2.
-For a given Search problem (Linear Search and Binary Search) student will able 1100 to implement it.
-110-2 3.
-For a given problem of Stacks, Queues and linked list student will able to 110 march implement it and analyze the same to determine the time and computation NA complexity.
-Anton N 4.
-Student will able to write an algorithm Selection Sort, Bubble Sort, Insertion SR - No Sort, Quick Sort, Merge Sort, Heap Sort and compare their performance in term o Barry Barry Space and Time complexity.
-5. Student will able to implement Graph search and traversal algorithms and determine the time and computation complexity.
+Course Prerequisites Basic knowledge of C language and C++ language

+Course Objectives This course work provides the thorough understanding of the Linear and Non-Linear Data Structures in solving problems and to give the idea of the efficiency of various algorithms.

+Course Outcome (CO) For a given algorithm student will able to analyze the algorithms to determine the time and computation complexity and justify the correctness.
+For a given Search problem (Linear Search and Binary Search) student will able to implement it.
+For a given problem of Stacks, Queues and linked list student will able to implement it and analyze the same to determine the time and computation complexity.
+Student will able to write an algorithm Selection Sort, Bubble Sort, Insertion Sort, Quick Sort, Merge Sort, Heap Sort and compare their performance in term of Space and Time complexity.
+Student will able to implement Graph search and traversal algorithms and determine the time and computation complexity.

+Spin-